danielFiaccadori/hackers-and-slashers/README.md

 ## 🚀 Next Goals
 I'm actively working on:
 - Adding configuration files for enhanced customization.
-- Implementation of weapon type based parry animations.
+- Implementing more weapon-specific parry animations.
-- Custom behavior for mobs reacting to stealthy players.
-- Introducing features to support mod developers.
+- Supporting mod developers with new features.

 <div align="center">
   Made with ❤ and ☕.